bdring/6_Pack_External_Drivers/README.md

 - No jumpers to set.
 - Outputs 5V signals with enough current to driver the optically isolated inputs most driver use.
 - Fully compatible with all the CNC I/O module of a 6 Pack.
+- A couple of extra I2S0 output pins.

+### Open Source

+The design is open source.
+There is a JLCPCB assembly friendly BOM to get most of the SMT parts assembled.
+You still have to solder the SD card socket.
+That part is available at LCSC, but not part of the JLC assembly parts list.